-• Appropriate Home Learning Conduct
+Appropriate Home Learning Conduct

 • In every instance, teachers and students should interact in ways that are transparent.
-This means that use of texting or social media are prohibited.
 All communication should be done using Google Classroom or other teacher-directed applications.
 Remember, taking pictures and videos of other people without their consent is never allowed and will be met with consequences.

-• Set a space for class time
+Set a space for class time